slamice/wri/hipsters/chapter08.md

 "How about we go for a coffee or something?"

+She looked at me with smiling red eyes and crossed her arms, leaning against a pillar and crossing her legs.
+"You think that's a good idea?
+You think your girlfriend would be up for that?"
+She wavered like a leaf about to fall off.

+"I just figure you should sober up before going back to your boyfriend's place."
+My heart beat in my dry throat.

+"Ok, yea that's a good idea why not."

+"Why naut why naut..." she teased, as I helped her up the steps.

+We chatted about nothing.

 I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
 She continued searching for a twinge or a wince, but I offered her nothing.
-Her hand was warm and her body leaned on me while I smelled her drunk breathe and hair.
+Her hand was warm and her body leaned on me while I smelled her drunk coffee breathe and hair.
 She was fully entrenched in finding what wasn't there, any sort of feeling.

-"No fun" she said.
+"No fun" she puckered her lips and fell back a bit.
+"Where's your girlfriend?"

+With too little hesitation (((make this less obvious))), "I don't have one."

+"You're a liar."

+"You're a cute liar.
+Where's your boyfriend?"
+Wherever is convenient.

+"...
+What do you do again?"

+"I don't know didn't I told you twice already."

+I wiped at my face and brow with a napkin to get the perfume out.